oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-monitoring-traffic-flows.md

  [1] 614
  ```

-This will display the job and process id, then return to the command prompt immediately, but it will continue generating the load.
+This will display the job and process id (these may vary in your case) then return to the command prompt immediately, but it will continue generating the load.

 Note, the OCI Cloud Shell session will terminate (and thus kill off the load generator) after 20 minutes of inactivity.
 If this happens you will see the throughput figures for your namespace and servcies in the Linkerd and Grafana UI's drop to zero and potentially even disappear if they fall outside the time ranges displayed.